Our Story

 In November 2021, the School Construction Authority finally declared their intention to build a public school at the Morton Williams Supermarket site.
 At this time, the school was planned to serve students with disabilities from across New York City.

-The current situation is thus: The supermarket would have to make way for a public school.
-There is no similar supermarket in the area.
-No alternative site for a supermarket of the same size has been identified.
+The supermarket would still have to make way for a public school, should the SCA decide to begin construction.
+Important for the community, there is no similar supermarket in the area and no alternative site for a supermarket of the same size had been identified.

 Members of the community created the organization Save Our Supermarket (SOS) to preserve a supermarket in the area, ideally at the same site.
 Early in 2023, SOS representatives met with public officials and the School Construction Authority and learned that any school to be built at the site would be for pre-K to 5th-grade students from the neighborhood.
-A final decision will be made at the end of 2023 after the need for school seats has been established.
+A final decision was to be made at the end of 2023 after the need for school seats was established.